Name

 Page resource

-If you create an element in the resources
+With a page resource, if you create an element in the resources

 array in front matter, the Name